 International Criminal Law

-    Evaluation is based on a research paper, satisfying either the Capstone writing requirement or no formal writing requirement.
+- Evaluation Method: Evaluation is based on a research paper, satisfying either the Capstone writing requirement or no formal writing requirement.
 The final paper is to be submitted by the last day of the reading period on a topic in international criminal law chosen by the student and subject to instructor approval.

-    Note: Only a few will be allowed to do the Capstone.
+- Capstone: Very limited: Only a few will be allowed to do the Capstone.
 How these few will be chosen will be discussed the first day of class.

 - WIE: no